vertica/vertica-kubernetes/DEVELOPER.md

   The `sidecars[i].image` is a container that you build yourself.
 Vertica provides an example container in `docker-vlogger`.
 You can persist sidecar data by adding a custom volume with `volumes`.
 For implementation details, see [Creating a Custom Resource](http://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/Operator/CreatingCustomResource.htm).

-  After the sidecar container is running, inspect the logs by using this sidecar:
+  After the sidecar container is running, inspect the logs with the following command:

   ```shell
   $ kubectl logs vertica-sc1-0 -c vlogger